 Dress Code for Jean Days

-- Blue jeans must be worn; jeans of other colors are not permitted.
+- Blue jeans may be worn; jeans of other colors are not permitted.

 - Clothing must be school appropriate (no holes in jeans, no tight or clingy, no low cut tops).